Jayshil/Planetary_atmosphere/README.md

 - Specific heat at constant temperature and pressure for gases those are in the atmosphere of each planet.

-Another important file is Atm_details.py file.
+Another important file is atm_details.py file.

 This file will calculate the gamma value (cp/cv) for atmosphere of given planet.

 Also this file can calculate the average molecular weight for gases in atmosphere of any planet.

-Main file is temp_press_variation.py
+Main file is main.py

-This file will calculate the variation in temperature and pressure with varying height.
+This file will calculate the equilibrium temperature of any planet.
+And will then use this equilibrium temperature to calculate the greenhouse temperature of that planet.
+Then, this file will plot the variation in temperature and pressure with change of height in atmosphere of any planet.
+All you need is to enter the name of the planet.

 This repository also includes hab_zone.py file.
 This file will calculate the variation in habitable zone around the sun over the age of the sun.